nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 ORDER BY	s.customer_id;
 ````
 #### Steps:
-- Used SUM, GROUP BY and ORDER BY functions to fins the total amount spent by each customer.
+- Used SUM, GROUP BY, and ORDER BY functions to find the total amount spent by each customer.
 - Used INNER JOIN function to join **sales** and **menu** tables using _product_id_ as joining key.\

 #### ANSWER